junxit/us-congress-bills-114/metadata.md

 - 2016-07-12 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
 4768.
 - 2016-07-12 — The previous question on the motion to recommit with instructions was ordered without objection.
 - 2016-07-12 — The title of the measure was amended.
 Agreed to without objection.
+- 2016-07-13 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.